-A lieutenant in your campus police department needs the day off.
+A Lieutenant in your police department needs a day off.
 There are plenty of officers willing to cover the shift, but this shift can only be covered by another lieutenant.
 How can you make it easier to find replacements with the proper qualifications to cover the shift?